sortofsleepy/ofxARKit/README.md

 See the Wiki for general tips and how to get started.

 # Important note about setup
-This addon involves use of Apple's Metal framework to handle camera imaging and processing.
-In the src files there is a `Shader.metal` file included.
+This addon involves use of Apple's Metal framework to handle camera imaging and processing as the raw feed from your phone/tablet's camera comes in unprocessed.
+In the src files there is a `Shader.metal` file included which handles turning that unprocessed image into something more recognizeable.
+There is also Metal code that takes care of translating the resulting Metal textures to OpenGL compatible ones.
 At the time of this writing, for some reason, `projectGenerator` does not treat `.metal` files correctly and labels it as a Data file instead of a Metal file.
 You will likely have to change it to it's correct designation by using the file inspector in XCode.

 `projectGenerator` also does not automatically add it to the list of compiled sources for a project so you will have to do that as well.

 ![changing .metal file types](https://forum.openframeworks.cc/uploads/default/original/2X/0/0e068b5bdcbc267176cc5e10afcc64becffdd397.jpeg)

+On a related note - you will likely see what appear to be OpenGL ES related warnings - that is expected and should, for the moment at least, not cause your application to fail to compile or run.

 # Possible Device limitations
 While most features are generally supported across all devices that support ARKit, there may be some features that require specific hardware.
 [See the ARKit website](https://developer.apple.com/augmented-reality/arkit/) for more details.
 You should see any limitations listed at the bottom of the page in the footer.